-Using this loss function, we can measure the pixel-level difference between the decrypted facial image and the restored facial image, thus providing a quantifiable metric for the fidelity of the reconstruction process.
+Using this loss function, we can measure the pixel-level difference between the decrypted facial image and the restored facial image, thus providing a quantifiable metric for evaluating the fidelity of the reconstruction process.
 The evaluation results of restoring 47 aged images using the above loss function are shown in Fig. 6.
 Among the four different matching methods, the cosine similarity matching utilizing high dimensionality produces the lowest loss value.
 This indicates that using this matching method ultimately results in the highest facial similarity during the restoration process.
 It is also worth noting that the use of a relatively small amount of high-dimensional information has resulted in a significant reduction in the loss values to a minimum point.
-However, the pixel-level L2 loss function may not be able to capture some subtle facial feature differences that are important for visual similarity.
+However, the pixel-level L2 loss function may not be able to capture subtle differences in facial features that are important for visual similarity.

-In order to measure the similarity of face restoration more comprehensively and to ensure the perceptual similarity between the restored face image and the original image, the Loss Perceptual Image Patch Similarity (LPIPS) loss is introduced.
+To measure the similarity of face restoration more comprehensively and ensure perceptual similarity between the restored face image and the original image, the Loss Perceptual Image Patch Similarity (LPIPS) loss is introduced.
 Specifically, this loss evaluates the similarity between the original face image and the decrypted and reconstructed face image by comparing their distances in the feature representation space.
 The mathematical expression for this loss function is: